usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures for ensuring legal compliance.

 Policies and procedures provide the details necessary to implement management and operational controls for establishing whether the IoT device, and associated systems, monitoring activities are in compliance with applicable Federal laws, Executive Orders, directives, policies, and regulations.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**